This was written by me in March, 2000

 Having seen some extraordinarily beautiful paintings that were done by a young village lass, I was desperate to meet the artist.
 She lived in a very remote typically traditional village on the outskirts of Mihinthale, Anuradhapura.
 I visited the artist personally with a teacher of mine on Sunday the 24 of March 2002.
 The road to her village was through some beautiful rice fields and a lush jungle.
 Most fascinating sight was the ancient Maha Kanadarawa reservoir.

 We were warmly welcomed by the artist herself, a 20 year old, clad in a traditional dress called ‘cheeththa’.
 The whole appearance of Nilminimala, the artist, looked more like one of her own paintings.
 This typically shy village lass had something that most Sri Lankan girls do not possess – hazel eyes.
 One cannot accept the fact that she is an amateur in painting.
 The colors she uses, though very cheap ordinary water colors, are amazingly matching.
 The painting which caught my eyes was the ‘blue lady’s painting done only with different blue shades of the color blue.

 She draws oil paintings as well.
-Most of her paintings depict rural village scenes with shepherds, beautiful damsels, people working in rice fields, girls bathing in rivers, etc. Having asked why she paints village scenes she says, “That’s all I see in and around the village.
+Most of her paintings depict rural village scenes with shepherds, beautiful damsels, people working in rice fields, girls bathing in rivers, etc. Having asked why she paints village scenes she said, “That’s all I see in and around the village.
 I’m fascinated by the surroundings.
 I wonder why the city people mock at these villages for the simple fact that the villages are rural.
 Yes we don’t have the facilities the city folks have, but we have the freedom and the calmness which you’ll never have in a city.”

 I too understood that it is the environment that produced this budding artist.
 She must be the luckiest person to have a mother who teaches in the village school, and a parent who encouraged the child to choose a field like painting in spite of the fact that such proficiency do not have a demand in the job market.